iamtheeel/sensorFusion/cv/running/README.md

 >   1. Plug monitor into HDMI port.
 It should work.
 >   - Mendel uses [Weston](https://gitlab.freedesktop.org/wayland/weston) under [Wayland](https://wayland.freedesktop.org/) instead of X11.
 >   - Cuz life need more layers.
 Besides who needs remote windows...
 I got opinions on the topic, go ahead and ask me.
->   - Also documentation, who needs it ayway.
-Stm of all groups has steped in and created a [Weston/Wayland doc}(https://wiki.st.com/stm32mpu/wiki/Wayland_Weston_overview)

 <br>